2. Understanding Topology

 One of the main uses for lists is to loop (or iterate) through them, and the most common way to do that in Python is using a for loop.

-statements in Python are a way of making a certain block of code run for every member of a list.
-To do this, it iterates (moves one item at a time) along the list, in the order that it is provided, and then runs a block of code that can access each member of the list in turn.
+In simple terms, for statements in Python are a way of making a certain block of code run for every item in a list.
+To do this, it iterates (moves one item at a time) along the items in the list in the order that it is provided, and then runs a block of code that can access each member of the list in turn.
 This saves a lot of coding time in comparison to writing everything out multiple times!

 Let’s have a simple example: